Gear for Landscape, Astrophotography and Portraiture

 This is the first type of lens people buy when first getting into astrophotography - a fast wide angle lens, either a prime or zoom.
 It makes sense as to why this is the case - a lens like this can give expansive sky and foregrounds in a singular shot, and allow (if not using a tracker), exposures from around 10-25 seconds, depending on the focal length and sensor size one is using.
 I use it more on a tracker, because I can get my ISO even lower, and incur zero star trails this way.
 As you advance in your field, you will probably become more critical of astro image quality.

 This lens surprized me.
 I bought it to have a stellar Landscape ultra wide angle zoom lens which was optically excellent and could also take filters.
 However, when I used it on starlight I was shocked by how well it performed, especially at 14mm and at f/2.8.
-It produces very accurate star colour when teamed up with a body like the Z 8.
+It produces very accurate star colour when teamed up with a body like the Z 8, and it controls lens aberrations that affect astro shooters such as astigmatism (winged stars), coma (comet shaped stars) and CA (fringing on starlight) exceptionally well.
 It works very well on a tracker here, and it is relatively lightweight for a lens of this class - it is infact the lightest that I know of for any system.
+It even autofocuses well at night on a modern Nikon mirrorless camera.
+It can also remember it’s last infinity position, so in a pinch, the next time you boot the camera up, the focus will be spot on, of very close in similar conditions.

 Sigma 14/1.8 Art